Relintai/pandemonium_engine_docs/tutorials/scripting/pausing_games.md

 for all nodes.
 Second, the behavior of certain nodes will stop or start depending on their process mode.

+Note:
-.. note:: The physics servers can be made active while the game is
+ The physics servers can be made active while the game is
           paused by using their `set_active` methods.

 Process Modes